Summer pruning is an often overlooked task, but if anything, it’s just as important as chopping plants back when they are dormant in winter.

 Discover how to prune plants to avoid disease.

-Remove old fruited wood
+Pruning removes old fruited wood

 After a few years, the productivity of fruit bushes like blackcurrants and jostaberries will decline.
 Prune back the thickest, oldest stems at the base as soon as you’ve picked the currants, leaving a few of the younger, fruited stems and the strongest new growth to crop in the future.

-Restrict the size of fruit bushes
+Pruning restricts the size of fruit bushes

 Left unpruned, fruit bushes including gooseberries, redcurrants and whitecurrants can outgrow their space.
 Pruning back the youngest, current season’s growth limits the size of plants and encourages more productive sideshoots to form.